 How will the school let me know if they have concerns about my child's progress in school?
-If your child is identified as not making progress, the school will set up a meeting to discuss this with you in more detail and to

-$\hfill\square$ Listen to any concerns you may have.

-\Box Plan any additional support your child may need.
+If your child is identified as not making progress, the school will set up a meeting to discuss this with you in more detail and to $\square$ Listen to any concerns you may have. □ Plan any additional support your child may need.

-\Box Discuss with you any referrals to outside professionals to support your child.
+$\square$ Discuss with you any referrals to outside professionals to support your child.
 How is extra support allocated to children, and how do they progress in their learning?
 The school budget, received from Warwickshire LA, includes money for supporting children with SEND.
 The Head Teacher decides on the deployment of resources for Special Educational Needs and Disabilities, in consultation with the school governors on the basis of needs in the school.

-The Head Teacher and the Inclusion Manager discuss all the information they have about SEND in the school, including

--the children getting extra support already,

--the children needing extra support,

--the children who have been identified as not making as much progress as would be expected.
+The Head Teacher and the Inclusion Manager discuss all the information they have about SEND in the school, including -the children getting extra support already, -the children needing extra support, -the children who have been identified as not making as much progress as would be expected.
 From this information, they decide what resources/training and support is needed.
 The school identifies the needs of SEND pupils on a provision map.
 This identifies all support given within school and is reviewed regularly and changes made as needed, so that the needs of children are met, and resources are deployed as effectively as possible.
 Who are the other people providing Services within school for children with SEND?

-School provision

-Teachers responsible for teaching SEN groups/individuals.
+School provision Teachers responsible for teaching SEN groups/individuals.
 Teaching Assistants and HLTAs mainly working in focus Group Rooms with either individual children or small groups.
 ICT support in the form of writing and maths programmes are delivered by teaching assistants during specified ICT lessons and small group or individual sessions, according to need.
 Specialist trained teaching Assistants offering support for children with emotional and social development through our Nurture Group.

-Local Authority Provision delivered in school

-\Box IDS / EIS / EMTAS $\,$ - Now combined STS - Specialist Teaching Service

-- □ Educational Psychology Service

-- \Box Parent Partnership Service

-- □ SALT (Speech and Language Therapy)

-Health Provision delivered in school

-\Box Additional Speech and Language Therapy input to provide a higher level of service to the school
+Local Authority Provision delivered in school □ IDS / EIS / EMTAS - Now combined STS - Specialist Teaching Service □ Educational Psychology Service □ Parent Partnership Service □ SALT (Speech and Language Therapy) Health Provision delivered in school ☐ Additional Speech and Language Therapy input to provide a higher level of service to the school ☐ School Nurse ☐ Occupational Therapy ☐ Physiotherapy ☐ CAMHs How are the teachers in school supported to work with children with SEND?

-- 🗆 School Nurse

-- \Box Occupational Therapy

-- □ Physiotherapy

-- \Box CAMHs

-How are the teachers in school supported to work with children with SEND?

 The Inclusion Manager's job is to support the class teacher in planning for children with SEND.

+The Inclusion Manager's job is to support the class teacher in planning for children with SEND.
 The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEND.
-This includes whole school training on SEND issues, such as Autism Spectrum Disorder (ASD) and speech and language difficulties.
+This includes whole school training on

+SEND issues, such as Autism Spectrum Disorder (ASD) and speech and language difficulties.